hj-n/mnist-cpp-NN-classifier/README.md

 ##### Answer

-As I mentioned above, the exercise contains written assignment, and I also uploaded the answer for the section.
+As I mentioned above, the exercise contains a written assignment, and I also uploaded the answer for the section.

 #### `template/`
-This directory contains template code of the classifier.
-If you want to implement MNIST NN classifier by your own, you can simply use the template in this directory.
+This directory contains a template code of the classifier.
+If you want to implement MNIST NN classifier on your own, you can simply use the template in this directory.
-(You can also find download link for .zip file in the [documentation](docs/documentation.pdf))
+(You can also find the download link for .zip file in the [documentation](docs/documentation.pdf))

 ### Thanks to...